The student loan you took out might be subject to changes, as lawmakers in Washington overhaul payment plans. A few to know about:

 - As part of the recently signed tax and spending act, the US Department of Education (ED) is changing or phasing out some existing student loan repayment programs.
-They’re also introducing a new income-driven repayment plan, called RAP (Repayment Assistance Plan), which goes into effect July 1, 2026.
-Borrowers on the repayment plans being phased out, including SAVE, will need to take action to select a new repayment plan by July 1, 2028 or default into RAP.
+They also introduced a new income-driven repayment plan, called RAP (Repayment Assistance Plan), in effect as of July 1, 2026.

 1. Explore career-focused repayment and forgiveness programs